 Cashless Transactions in School

-Going cashless is of course convenient, and also minimizes the risk of stealing.
+Going cashless is of course convenient, and also minimises the risk of stealing.
 To inculcate the use of money in kids however, it is still better to use “low-tech” means of counting money physically and setting aside a proportion of the allowance.
 If your child’s school is advocating the use of POSB Smart Buddy, do support it but not all transactions need to be made with it.